Courtesy: Destiny Photography, by permission from Upsplash

 Why saltwater worlds?

-The ocean is one of the starkest sites of global inequality, where extraction, violence, and erasure are lived most intensely.
-Despite this, the power relations governing the sea remain strikingly undertheorised—persistently displaced by land-based frameworks.
-POESIS addresses this gap by investigating how imperial, racialized, gendered, and interspecies hierarchies evolve and are contested across mining frontiers, coastal archives, ports, shipping routes, estuaries, and littoral worlds
+The ocean is one of the starkest sites of global inequality, where extraction, violence, and erasure are acutely lived.
+Yet the relations of power and asymmetric dependency that govern the sea remain strikingly undertheorised, persistently displaced by land-based frameworks.
+POESIS addresses this gap by examining how imperial, racialised, gendered, and interspecies hierarchies are reproduced, negotiated, and contested across maritime infrastructures, coastal archives, shipping routes, urban redevelopment, and projects of ecological restoration and restitution.

 Our Core Questions

-• How do particular knowledge-holders, labour practices, lifeworlds, and more-than-human relations become indispensable to projects of development, sustainability, and environmental repair — while remaining marginalised within the very structures they sustain?
+(i) How do particular ways of knowing, labouring, and relating to more-than-human worlds become indispensable to projects of development, sustainability, and environmental repair, while remaining marginalised within the very structures they sustain?

-• How are these dependencies interpreted, lived, and contested by those who bear them?
+(ii) How are these dependencies lived, interpreted, and contested by those who are shaped by them?

 Photo credits: Nilantha Ilangamuwa